Skip to the main content

 • Choose and deliver the special bits required to obtain core samples

-• Direct drillers in core sample operations
+• Direct drillers in safely performing core sample operations

-• Box and record samples for the well site geologist or to send to the operating company or a laboratory for evaluation
+• Box and record samples for the well-site geologist, or to send to the operating company or a laboratory for evaluation

 Drill stem testers perform tests on the fluid in rock formations.
 This helps to determine the potential productivity of an oil or gas well.
 With assistance from their helpers, they: